 '''

-js-export.sh --uris /public/samples/AccountList --output-zip

-myExport.zip

---secret-key="0x6f 0x00 0xf1 0xbd 0x46 0x1f 0x62 0xa1 0x03 0x56 0x13

-0xda 0x07 0x00 0x7c 0x10"
+js-export.sh --uris /public/samples/AccountList --output-zip myExport.zip --secret-key="0x6f 0x00 0xf1 0xbd 0x46 0x1f 0x62 0xal 0x03 0x56 0x13 0xda 0x07 0x00 0x7c 0x10"

 '''

-The following example shows how to export a catalog with passwords encrypted by one of the keys in the keystore:
+The following example shows how to export a catalog with passwords encrypted by one of the keys in the keystore. :

 '''

-./js-export.sh --uris /public/samples/AccountList --output-zip

-myExport.zip

---keyalias productionServerKey --keypass "mykeypw2"
+./js-export.sh --uris /public/samples/AccountList --output-zip myExport.zip --keyalias productionServerKey --keypass "mykeypw2"

 '''

-Exporting a Key from the Command Line
+3.2.7 Exporting a Key from the Command Line

 The js-export utility can also be used to export one of the keys from the server's keystore (.jrsks).
-In addition to exporting repository resources in an export catalog, the following options generate a Java keystore file containing the specified key.
+In addition to exporting repository resources in an export catalog, the following options will generate a Java keystore file containing the specified key.
 The keystore is a secure file protected by the given password that can be used with the keytool utility or with the keystore options of the js-import tool.
-For more information, see Importing a Key from the Command Line.
+For more information, see 3.2.4, "Importing a Key from the Command Line," on page 18.

 js-export Options to Export a Key Option Explanation keyalias When used with thedestkeystore option below, this specifies the alias of the key to be exported from the server's keystore, and the copy of the key will have the same alias.
 If the export includes resources in an export catalog, any passwords it contains will be encrypted with this key. keypass This option may be specified only with the keyalias option above.
-It is required in the unlikely situation where the key with the given alias is held in the keystore, but the .jrsksp file is not configured with the password to access the key. genkey This option generates a random key using the same algoritm and key size as the server's default import-export key (AES-128), and exports it in the specified keystore.
+It is required in the unlikely situation where the key with the given alias is held in the keystore, but the .jrsksp file is not configured with the password to access the key.

+js-export Options to Export a Key Option Explanation genkey This option generates a random key using the same algoritm and key size as the server's default import-export key (AES-128), and exports it in the specified keystore.
 If the export includes resources in an export catalog, any passwords it contains will be encrypted with this key. destkeystore This option specifies the filename of a keystore file to create, in order to export the key designated by thekeyalias option.
 You must also specify thedeststorepass option. deststorepass This option specifies the password for the keystore file to be created to hold the exported key. destkeypass Specifies a new password for the key in the newly created keystore.

 You may specify both an output zip catalog and list of resources to export, as well as a key alias and keystore filename.
-In the following example of this, the export creates two output files, the zip catalog and the keystore, and any passwords in the catalog are encrypted with the same key that was exported.
+In the following example of this, the export will create two output files, the zip catalog and the keystore, and any passwords in the catalog will be encrypted with the same key that was exported.